Skip to main content

 5 t. coarse pepper AND 1 1/2 t. lemon zest

-2 T. EACH minced garlic AND finely chopped fresh sage
+2 T. finely chopped fresh sage

-1 T. EACH finely chopped fresh thyme and rosemary AND red pepper flakes
+1 T. EACH finely chopped fresh thyme AND rosemary AND red pepper flakes

 Instructions